iamfarazbaig/web-assignment2/README.md

  + React Hooks, Async/Await & modern practices
  + Created extensive API but could not complete it in the front end
  + Custom backend middleware (auth) to check for token
+ + nodemon used during app development
+ + Leveraged WebStorm IntelliSense and prettier File Watcher for auto imports and formatting code automatically.

 ## Installation requirements.